 Ph.
 Enga Purejav Courtesy of Mana Contemporary- 2019

-Artist: Allison Green
+An Interview with Allison Green

 When I was 11 years old I had an art teacher named Mr. Falcone.
 He appeared like an eccentric old beatnik with a long black beard and colorful beret.
 I can still remember the first day of his art class, which began with his list of art rules.
 The first rule was Thou shall NOT copy.
 He inspired his students to think outside the box and make lemonade from lemons in every sense of the phrase.
 He encouraged us to work on large-scale painting and he even suggested that we purchase large plywood panels from the hardwood store to paint on.
 Those raw four-by-four-foot surfaces seemed massive and exciting to me as a young middle school student, and working on these paintings was my introduction to the exhilarating magic of creation.

-When did your interest in art begin?
+When did your interest in art begin to take form?

 I have always loved art and I have been drawing and painting my entire life.
 As a little girl, I had loads and loads of sketchbooks.
 As a teenager, I was introduced to both acrylic and oil paints in art class.
 Once I experienced painting on canvas, I knew that I was tapping into something very special.
 It is an exciting feeling when you meet with the medium you are meant to work in.
 For me, painting has always been a very natural and intuitive process.